Documentation

 What You're Downloading

-Flowlenz is packaged as a Docker image bundled with launcher scripts.
-Extract the zip, run one script, and Flowlenz is up — no manual installation required.
+Flowlenz is distributed as a Docker image hosted on Docker Hub, bundled with lightweight launcher scripts.
+Download the starter kit, run one script, and Flowlenz pulls the latest image and starts up — no manual installation required.

 What's Inside the Download